-For many, the term “artificial intelligence” still conjures images of robot armies seen in movies such as “I, Robot” or perhaps Ava, the robot depicted in “Ex-Machina”, capable of human-level consciousness and social awareness associated with the human brain.
+in movies such as “I, Robot” or perhaps Ava, the robot depicted in “Ex-Machina”, capable of the level of consciousness and social awareness associated with the human brain.

-In fact, that “consciousness” is one of the biggest challenges scientists have been working on when it comes to AI.
-We’re not there yet, but the applications of AI go far beyond an interactive, humanoid robot.
+In fact, that “consciousness” is one of the biggest challenges scientists have been working on when it comes to Artificial Intelligence.
+We’re not there yet, but the applications of AI technologies go far beyond an interactive, humanoid robot.

-This includes current and developing mobile app technology.
+This includes mobile app development.
 One of the keys to developing that consciousness lies in pattern recognition — what does that facial expression or that tone of voice indicate?
-In apps, AI also uses pattern recognition, except not at the level of sophistication that human-like consciousness requires.
+In mobile applications, AI also uses pattern recognition, except not at the level of sophistication that human-like consciousness requires.

-So, how is AI being used by mobile apps?
+So, how is Artificial Intelligence being used by mobile app developers?
 Let’s take a look:

 Where Is AI Going for Software?

-At a basic level, artificial intelligence is about pattern recognition, for example determining that a particular pattern of lines is indicative of a picture of a dog, whereas another looks like a cat.
-AI can recognize patterns in data, words, phrases, and images.
+At a basic level, Artificial Intelligence is about pattern recognition.
+For example, determining that a particular pattern of lines is indicative of a picture of a dog, whereas another looks like a cat.
+AI algorithms can recognize patterns in data, words, phrases, and images.
 It can even pick out habits of the human user from the data it collects.

-AI develops its pattern recognition skills through machine learning — repetition over time.
-The suggestion that it will take you 15 minutes to get to a certain address at 8 am in the morning is because it has noticed over time that typically, that’s where you are going at 8 am.
+AI develops its pattern recognition skills through Machine Learning models — repetition over time.
+The suggestion that it will take you 15 minutes to get to a certain address at 8 o’clock in the morning is because it has been noticed over time that typically, that’s where you are going at that time.

 Being able to formulate a hypothesis is one of the major developing skills for AI.
-The car example is relatively basic because it doesn’t need a lot of data for analysis, however, this is something that is further being developed, with help from the fact that processing power such as GPUs has become much cheaper and more accessible to regular people.
+The car example is relatively basic because it doesn’t need a lot of input data for analysis.
+However, this is something that is further being developed, with help from increased processing power such as GPUs that have become cheaper and require less power consumption.

-Any field that is rich in data is ripe for an AI application, in which we are seeing ongoing developments.
-Here are a few examples we’ve found:
+Any field that is rich in unstructured data is ripe for leveraging AI in mobile app development.
+Here are a few AI applications we’ve found in mobile development:

-This could be bad news for anyone who’d prefer the critical eye of a human operator, but journalism has begun to use AI when it comes to the sorts of stories which can be generated based on data.
+Journalists have begun to use AI when it comes to the sorts of stories that can be generated based on data.

-In 2016, the Associated Press announced it would use automated writing to cover the minor leagues, although they actually have been using the technology since 2014 when they began using it to cover stories on automated earnings reports.
+The Associated Press announced it would use automated writing to cover minor league baseball.
+They have been using the technology since 2014 when they began using it to cover stories on automated earnings reports.

 #2.
 Productivity Apps

-Google’s “G Suite” and Microsoft Office 365 are good examples of productivity apps which are employing AI to streamline and create efficiencies.
+Google’s “G Suite” and Microsoft Office 365 are good examples of productivity apps that are employing AI to streamline and create efficiencies.

 Microsoft has been adding AI technology such as Office Graph and Delve.
-Office Graph is the underlying system which gathers data about key interactions between users and “objects” (such as documents or other content).
+Office Graph is the underlying system which gathers data about user behavior.
 Delve helps users to cut through the clutter of information and see the things most important and relevant to them first.

 #4.
 Speech Recognition

-Do you see some examples here of AI technology which would be useful for your own app?
+Do you see some examples of AI technology that would be useful for your own app?
 AI has come a long way and is a key development area for future technology.